leechiahwa/leechiahwa/README.md

 -->
 ---
 ### 🚀 About Me :
-- 🔭 I’m currently working on React and Django.
+- 🔭 I'm currently pursuing my degree in Computer Science specializing in Artificial Intelligence while also working as a Software Developer.
+Mostly working on Python and Javascript at the moment.

 <!--
 - 🌱 I’m currently learning React.